MichaelCurrin/auto-commit-msg/README.md

 - Handles multiple files at once.
 - Infers a _Conventional Commit_ type where possible - e.g. `feat`, `ci`, `build`.
 - It can recognize a range of files based on path and extension.
 Such as related to config files, CI files, dependency files (for JavaScript, Python, etc.), or documentation.

+See more info on the [Features](/docs/features.md) page in the docs.

 ## Sample usage